 There is a parallel timeline where I went to Columbia’s School of Journalism instead of Columbia’s School of the Arts, but in that timeline I am much more tired.

 I grew up wanting to work in news magazines, meaning, for me, World News Tonight.
 Peter Jennings and Christiane Amanpour were my idols.
 But by the time I was actually starting my career, the 24-hour news cycle had taken over.
 I learned pretty quick that pacing doesn’t suit me.
 I don’t think it suits most people, or the news for that matter, but that’s another conversation.

+I worked at ABC News (with stints for World News Tonight and Good Morning America), The Associated Press and NY1, notably where I learned to shoot and edit, which eventually brought me to film and TV.
 I shot the Macy’s Thanksgiving Day parade from a cherry picker.
-I worked the overnight shift at every job I ever had: ABC, NY1, The Associated Press.
+I worked the overnight shift at every journalism job I ever had, once for almost a year.
 I prowled the city in a stick-shift armed with a Beta cam, a Nextel and a paper map.
-I covered political conventions and protests, five alarm fires and firemen calendar benefits.
+I covered political conventions (RNC 2004) and protests, five alarm fires and firemen calendar benefits.
 Christian Louboutin and I smacked each others butts!
 I was one of the first people to find out that Dick Cheney had shot someone in the face while hunting.
 Every sobering Thursday for a year I compiled the names, ages and companies of the U.S. military dead in Iraq and Afghanistan for publication.

 Then I went to film school.